webqit/webflo/site/docs/concepts/routing.md

 At the end of Webflo’s routing chain lies the **static layer** — a built-in static file server that operates by the same rules as every other layer.

-In Webflo, static resolution is not a separate middleware; it is simply the final stage of the routing pipeline.
+In Webflo, static files serving is not a separate middleware; it is simply the final stage of the routing pipeline.

 This layer is reached **from the server routing layer**, when:

 * a server handler calls `next()` and no further route step exists in the pipeline

-Because static serving sits in this same flow, route handlers take first-seat complete control — to intercept, rewrite, or even *simulate* static responses before they are served.
+Because static files serving sits in this same flow, route handlers take first-seat control in how static URLs resolve — being able to intercept, rewrite, or even *simulate* static file responses before they are served.

 This flow is simulated below for an image URL: `/img/logo.png` embedded on a page.<br>
 Its resolution goes the standard routing flow until matching a file in the `app/public` directory.